Why Content Marketing is About More Than Just Your Blog

-A case study is the ideal format to highlight a success story.
+A case study is an ideal format to highlight a success story.
 If your clients have used your products or services and loved them, tell that to the world.
 Case studies double as testimonials because they encourage potential clients to consider you as a business.

 They also build confidence, help during the decision-making process, increase audience’s engagement and allow you to repurpose content.

 Your case studies can be written as articles, published as videos or shared in audio format – it’s up to you.
-For inspiration, browse our case studies page and you’ll see some of the great work we’ve done for our clients.
+For inspiration, browse our case studies page, and you’ll see some of the great work we’ve done for our clients.

-Very much a popular format, videos are key on social media, And they’ve also become a fundamental part of digital content.
+Very much a popular format, videos are key on social media, And they’ve also become a fundamental part of digital content marketing.
 You can use them to show product demos, showcase your company culture, inform your audience, tell stories about your brand, and lots more.
 There are endless possibilities when it comes to video.

 And it doesn’t have to be a glossy, expensive, high-end production that takes weeks to put together.
-Depending on your brand, a short simple video message to your audience can generate huge engagement.
+Depending on your brand, a short, simple video message to your audience can generate huge engagement.

 Online videos are expected to make up more than 82% of all internet traffic by 2022, so if you’re not already taking advantage of this digital marketing trend, now is the time to get involved.

 Webinars – or web seminars – can be anything from video presentations and lectures to workshops.
 These online, interactive events will help you to share your knowledge and expertise with large audiences, no matter where they are in the world.

 Webinars can help you generate new content for your website.
 They’re a great way to engage, educate, and, most importantly, get to know your audience.
 Webinars help develop followers as well since you can have unlimited numbers of participants.